Hempz Natural Herbal Body Moisturizer: Sweet Pineapple & Honey Melon

-CBD, short for is cannabidoil, is a non-psychoactive ingredient in the marijuana plant that has anti-inflammatory and pain-cessation properties.
+CBD, short for cannabidiol, is a non-psychoactive compound in cannabis plants that has anti-inflammatory and analgesic (pain killing) properties.

 Studies have shown that hemp-derived CBD soothes sore muscles, alleviates stress, reduces insomnia, and clears up acne.
 Additionally, many CBD creams have been cited to help ease certain skin conditions, like allergic dermatitis, psoriasis, and eczema.

-Essentially, when CBD is added, the lotion not only moisturizes the skin, but also helps out with inflammation and pain.
+Essentially, when CBD is added, the body lotion not only moisturizes the skin, but also helps alleviate inflammation and pain.

-Hemp lotions with CBD tend to be bit more expensive, but according to some health experts, lotions with CBD can do more for your health, so the added cost is well worth it.
+Hemp lotions with CBD tend to be bit more expensive, but according to some health experts, lotions with CBD can do more for your skin, so the added cost is well worth it.